-After the Specific function predicate is transformed into a simple range predicate, ODCIStatsSelectivity calls get\selectivity to compute the selectivity for the range predicate (and thus, equivalently, for the Specific function predicate).
+After the Specific function predicate is transformed into a simple range predicate, ODCIStatsSelectivity() calls get_selectivity to compute the selectivity for the range predicate (and thus, equivalently, for the Specific function predicate).
 It returns with a success status.

 '''

 sel := get_selectivity(relop, value, lo, hi, nrows);

 RETURN ODCIConst.Success;

-END;

 '''

-ODCIStatsIndexCost Method (for Specific Queries)
+ODCIStatsIndexCost() Method for Specific Queries

-The first definition of the ODCIStatsIndexCost function estimates the cost of the domain index for Specific queries.
+The first definition of the ODCIStatsIndexCost() function, demonstrated in Example 15-30, estimates the cost of the domain index for Specific queries.
 For example, if a query asks for all instances where cell (3,7) has a value equal to 25, the function estimates the cost of the domain index access path to evaluate this query.
-(This definition of ODCIStatsIndexCost differs from the definition in the next section in that it includes the emppos parameter for the position of the cell.)
+This definition of ODCIStatsIndexCost() differs from the definition insection "ODCIStatsIndexCost() Method for Any Queries" on page 15-46 in that it includes the cmppos parameter for the position of the cell.

-The ia parameter contains the index information (an object instance of type SYS.ODCIINDEXINFO).
-The sel parameter is the selectivity of the operator predicate as estimated by the ODCIStatsSelectivity function for Specific queries.
+The ia parameter contains the index information as an object instance of type SYS.ODCIINDEXINFO.
+The sel parameter is the selectivity of the operator predicate as estimated by the ODCIStatsSelectivity() function for Specific queries.
 The estimated cost is returned in the cost output parameter.
-The qi parameter contains some information about the query and its environment (for example, whether the ALL\ROWS or FIRST\ROWS optimizer mode is being used).
-The pred parameter contains the operator information (an object instance of type SYS.ODCIPREDINFO).
+The qi parameter contains some information about the query and its environment, such as whether the ALL ROWS or FIRST_ROWS optimizer mode is being used.
+The pred parameter contains the operator information as an object instance of type SYS.ODCIPREDINFO.
 The args parameter contains descriptors of the value arguments of the operator as well as the start and stop values of the operator.
 The strt and stop parameters are the lower and upper boundary points for the operator return value.
-The cmppos parameter is the cell position and cmpval is the value in the cell specified by the operator (Power\XxxxxSpecific).
+The cmppos parameter is the cell position and cmpval is the value in the cell specified by the operator Power XxxxxSpecific().

-In the power demand cartridge, the domain index cost for Specific queries is the same as the domain index cost for Any queries, so this version of the ODCIStatsIndexCost function simply calls the second definition of the function (described in the next section).
+In the power demand cartridge, the domain index cost for Specific queries is the same as the domain index cost for Any queries, so this version of the ODCIStatsIndexCost() function simply calls the second definition of the function, described in section "ODCIStatsIndexCost() Method for Any Queries" on page 15-46.